ddev/ddev/docs/content/users/install/performance.md

     !!!warning "Don’t Install Mutagen"
         You do not need to install anything to use Mutagen.
 DDEV installs and maintains its own `mutagen` binary.

     Mutagen is enabled globally by default.
-You can disable it with `ddev mutagen reset && ddev config global --performance-mode=none`.
+You can disable it with `ddev mutagen reset && ddev config global --performance-mode-reset`.

     If you’d rather use Mutagen on a specific project, run [`ddev stop`](../usage/commands.md#stop), enable it with `ddev config --performance-mode=mutagen`, and [`ddev start`](../usage/commands.md#start) again.

     You can’t disable Mutagen on individual projects if it’s enabled globally.

-    To stop using Mutagen on a project, run `ddev mutagen reset && ddev config --performance-mode=none`.
+    To stop using Mutagen on a project, run `ddev mutagen reset && ddev config --performance-mode-reset`.

     The `nfs-mount-enabled` feature is automatically turned off if you’re using Mutagen.